-(Part 21 of 28 in Study inspired by Pakour & Art du Déplacement by V. Thibault)
+(Part 21 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)

 ~ Sensei Wirth

 If you want to go east, go east.
 If you want to go west, go west.

 If there’s somewhere you need to be, you need to start walking.